 HSD in collaboration with the State Medicaid Physician has developed the following policy/procedure to ensure consistent responses to challenges presented by the HHR/HRU population.
-This protocol is to be utilized across MCOs, agency providers and State employees and programs for each recipient identified as part of this population.
+This The following protocol is to be utilized across MCOs, agency providers and State employees and programs for each recipient identified as part of the this HHR/HRU population.
 The expected result is a more efficient use of resources to achieve an optimal outcome for the individual.
 This is intended to free time and energy to manage all complex individuals in the care system and to achieve optimal levels of health and safety for all individuals.